euantorano/postgres.nim/README.md

     - [ ] Cleartext authentication
     - [ ] MD5 authentication
 - [ ] Running queies
+    - [X] Simple queries with no parameters
+        - [ ] Queries using `COPY FROM STDIN` or any other type of copy
 - [ ] Connection pool